brokenslinky/DCCDuino/Brocks_ACDC/README.md

 # Brock's Active Center Differential Controller
-This is the firmware running on the #314 Impreza.
+This is the firmware to be used on the #314 Impreza.